 The kids seem to have only just gone back to school and already everyone’s talking about plans for October half-term.

-Sofia is in year two at school and she’s only ever had one day off full stop (for a very short-lived vomiting bug).
+Sofia is in year two at school and she’s only ever had one day off full stop.
 I’ve never taken her out so that we can go on holiday.
 However, I am getting increasingly frustrated that travel companies are holding us to ransom.
 I still won’t take her out, not because of the fine, but a) she wouldn’t want to miss school and b) I think it can be disruptive.
-That said, I certainly understand why others would, and it seems that they are increasing number.
+That said, I certainly understand why others would.

 Coincidentally, as I was looking into extortionate flights, I was sent a press release conducted by online travel agency www.sunshine.co.uk.
 The headline stated: Half of Parents Will Take Their Kids Out of School for Holidays Over Next 12 Months.